Pellin/bandfeud/client/README.md

 Wait while the app checks if the name exists in the Discogs database.

-If correct, your score increases.
+If the name exists, your score increases.
 The longer the band name, the more points you get.
 Extra points are awarded for certain first letters.
 Q, X, Y and Z, for example, gets you 5 extra points

 ### App turn